CyberSecuriTim/azure-packet-capture/README.md

 <h1> Manipulating Network Security Groups (NSGs) and Analyzing Traffic Between Azure Virtual Machines</h1>

-- In this tutorial, we will observe network traffic of varying protol types being transmitted to and from Azure Virtual Machines using Wireshark as well as experimenting with Network Security Groups. <br />
+- In this tutorial, we will observe network traffic of various protol types being transmitted to and from Azure Virtual Machines using Wireshark as well as experimenting with Network Security Groups. <br />

 - NOTE: Network Security Groups (NSGs) are essentially access control lists that contain statically configured rules which regulate access to and from various computing resources in Azure.